zixiaoma1991/zixiaoma1991.github.io/_pages/about.md

 - Machine Learning
 - Optimization Techniques

-If you are passionate about advancing research in these fields, please send your resume to zixiaoma@uw.edu.
-Ensure the subject line of your email reads “Prospective Student”.
+If you are passionate about advancing research in these fields, please send your resume to zma10@binghamton.edu.
+Ensure the subject line of your email reads “PhD Application + Name”.
 Thank you!

 Updates
 ===